 Unfortunately this talk has had to be cancelled, for technical reasons.

-The University of Liverpool Velocipede Team has once again set out to challenge itself by taking part in the incredibly ambitious project of breaking a land speed record for a human powered vehicle.
+The University ofhas once again set out to challenge itself by taking part in the incredibly ambitious project of breaking a land speed record for a human powered vehicle.